pombredanne/eris-contracts.js/README.md

 # Dapp - the dapp library.

-This library is used to call contracts from javascript.
+**NOTE: This library is used to call contracts from javascript.
 This is a work in progress and is not intended for public use.
+ETA july 2015**

 ## Creating and running contracts.